|

 47. Figure Out Your Phone Plan Before So You Always Have Data Coverage

-If you’re crossing any borders, make sure you’ll have data once you cross.
+If you’re crossing any borders, make sure you’ll have data once you cross into your new country.
 You can check with your carrier if you have roam like home.
-You pay a premium but you’ll be able to use the same phone plan from home wherever you are.
+You pay a premium but you’ll be able to use the same phone plan from home, wherever you are.
 It’s good for the first day crossing the border, but it will add up.

 Another really easy option (and cheaper) is to get an eSIM (electronic SIM).
 It’s becoming more popular for phones to have eSIMs.
-If it does, you can download the app Airalo (use my code MEGHAN4675 for $3 off) and pay for a plan in any country.
-It’s only a data plan, but it’s really easy to set up and you’ll have it as soon as you cross the border.
+I use the app Airalo (use my code MEGHAN4675 for $3 off) and pay for a plan in any country.

 48. Include Time On Your Drive For Any Border Waits